Last updated on May 10th, 2019

 When all comes down to it, regardless of which choice you make, your business needs mobile web compatibility if it intends to survive online.
 In a Tech Crunch report, mobile traffic was revealed to clock in at a stunning 60 percent of all digital media usage—and that includes web browsing.
 With three of every five possible visitors accessing your site through a mobile device, your business can’t afford to ignore mobile traffic anymore.

 Luckily, the professionals at Designhill are more than capable of hooking you up with the design you want and the compatibility you need.
-Put together your own website design contest today to experience all the benefits of crowdsourcing firsthand; stop worrying about how you’ll cater to the right web traffic and start looking through professional concepts and designs to take your company website to the next level.
+Put together your own website design contest today to experience all the benefits of crowdsourcing firsthand; stop worrying about how you’ll cater to the right web traffic and start looking for unique website design ideas to take your company website to the next level.

 For interesting insights and updates on how you can take your startup or small business to the next level, follow our blog, explore our Twitter updates and dig our Facebook page.